 Sync Licensing

 Sync placement — getting your music into film, TV, ads, games or online video — can pay a meaningful one-off licensing fee plus ongoing performance royalties when the content airs.
 It is competitive but high-value.
-Learn the basics in what sync licensing is.
+Learn the basics in what sync licensing is, then see the practical steps for how to license your music for film and TV.

 Direct Fan Support, Merch and Content